-In 2025, she wrote a TIME magazine cover story about a cultural center in western Mongolia dedicated to the collaboration between raptor conservationists, Kazakh eagle hunters, and travelers.
-Around the same time, her article for Condé Nast Traveler, “In the Canadian Rockies, Indigenous Tour Guides Offer Adventure with Respect of Land,” was shortlisted for Consumer Magazine Feature of the Year (North America) by the Inspire Global Media Awards.
+she wrote a TIME magazine cover story about a cultural center in western Mongolia dedicated to the collaboration between raptor conservationists, Kazakh eagle hunters, and travelers.
+Around the same time, her article for Condé Nast Traveler about Indigenous alpine tourism was shortlisted for Consumer Magazine Feature of the Year (North America) by the Inspire Global Media Awards.
 A story she assigned and edited for Travel + Leisure, “Nature’s Keepers,” received an honorable mention in the Sustainable Travel category from NATJA.
+In June of that year, she spoke on a panel at the Adventure Travel Trade Association conference in Denver about the changing nature of digital media.

 Samantha has represented Travel + Leisure to the brand’s Travel Advisory Board, a noted group of top travel advisors and agency owners collectively managing more than 7,000 travel designers and driving more than $14.5 billion in annual sales.

-• Six Senses Ranthambore, in Rajasthan
+• Six Senses Fort Barwara, in Rajasthan

 • The Mount Nelson, in Cape Town